yo-yo-yo-jbo/dumping_lsass/README.md

 2. Use the [OpenProcess](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-openprocess) API.
 For doing a Minidump, we will require the `PROCESS_QUERY_INFORMATION` and `PROCESS_VM_READ` access flags.

 #### Stealing an existing handle
 Since `OpenProcess` is usually heavily monitored by security products, there is a sneakier option - duplicating an existing handle to `lsass.exe` some other process might have.
+Similarly to the `OpenProcess` approach - we fetch the `lsass.exe` PID the usual way (`CreateToolhelp32Snapshot` and friends).
+However, here our approach would be finding an existing handle to `lsass.exe` with sufficient access flags:
+1. We call [ntdll!NtQuerySystemInformation](https://learn.microsoft.com/en-us/windows/win32/api/winternl/nf-winternl-ntquerysysteminformation) with the information class `SystemHandleInformation` (defined as 16) with a sufficiently large buffer.
+As of now, that information class is officially undocumented (but can be found [here](https://www.geoffchappell.com/studies/windows/km/ntoskrnl/inc/api/ntexapi/system_information_class.htm)).
+2. We treat the buffer as a [SYSTEM_HANDLE_INFORMATION](https://www.geoffchappell.com/studies/windows/km/ntoskrnl/api/ex/sysinfo/handle.htm) pointer (again officially undocumented).
+3. For each handle, we skip if it belongs to the `lsass.exe` process ID itself, to our own process or the SYSTEM process ID (4).
+4. We call `ntdll!NtDuplicateObject` to duplicate the handle.
+In this call we also specify the required access flags.
+5. We call `ntdll!NtQueryObject` with type `OBJECT_TYPE_INFORMATION_CLASS` to get the duplicated handle type and make sure it's a `process` handle type.
+6. We call the [QueryFullProcessImageNameW API](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-queryfullprocessimagenamew) and validate it's indeed `lsass.exe` (note it's a full name so extra parsing is required).
+7. If all checks pass - we got a handle to `lsass.exe` that we've just duplicated!
+Otherwise, we clean up used resources and try a different handle.

+Note a running OS is not guaranteed to have an open `lsass.exe` by some process with sufficient access flags - if that's the case we can always revert to running `OpenProcess` as usual.
+However, all the native APIs (and especially the handle duplication) make it way stealtier than calling `OpenProcess` directly.

 ## Summary of techniques
 Here is a nice summary of the techniques, including pros and cons: